SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - Jenkins port number is 8080, Nexus port number is 8081.
 - What is Free-style project in Jenkins ?
 - What is the difference between creating aws resources in aws console & through code ?
-- Difference between Free-style job & Pipeline job ?
+- Difference between Free-style & Pipeline jobs ?
 - Create a job first using Free-style & then Pipeline ?
 - What is Pipeline script from SCM or GitOps ?
 - Write a RAW syntax of a Declarative pipeline ?